Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: The DECODE implementation

 \subsection{Abundance matching}

 The key element of \decode is the mapping between the galaxy SFR and host halo accretion rate, the SFR-HAR relation.
-We compute the latter via the abundance matching between observed SFR distributions and the HAR distributions following the same formalism put forward in \citet[][Eq.
-37 therein]{aversa_2015}, through which we calculate the mean SFR at given HAR using the following equation
+We computed the latter via the abundance matching between observed SFR distributions and the HAR distributions following the same formalism put forward in \citet[][Eq.
+37 therein]{aversa_2015}, through which we calculate the mean SFR at given HAR using the equation

 where $\Tilde{\sigma}_{\log \dot{M}_{\rm \star,SFR}} = \sigma_{\log \dot{M}_{\rm \star,SFR}} / \mu $.
-Here, $\sigma_{\log \dot{M}_{\rm \star,SFR}}$ is the Gaussian scatter in star formation rate at fixed halo accretion rate, and $\mu = \mathrm d \log \dot{M}_{\rm \star,SFR} / \mathrm d \log \dot{M}_{\rm h}$ is the derivative of the star formation rate with respect to halo accretion rate.
-This recipe provides a fast and flexible tool to compute the SFR-HAR relation numerically with only two ingredients (the HAR and SFR distributions) and one input parameter, the scatter in $\log_{10} ({\rm SFR})$ at fixed $\log_{10} ({\rm HAR})$, without any pre-defined analytic fitting formula which requires a heavy MCMC exploration and the introduction of free parameters in the model.
-The SFR-HAR relation computed from Eq. (\ref{eq_aversa_AM}) is then used to grow galaxies within dark matter haloes.
-We choose a scatter in SFR at fixed HAR of $0.4$ dex, suggested by the results of the TNG simulation, even though we found that \decode's stellar mass growths do not change appreciably by changing this scatter within reasonable values ($0.3-0.5$ dex).
+Here, $\sigma_{\log \dot{M}_{\rm \star,SFR}}$ is the Gaussian scatter in star formation rate at fixed halo accretion rate, and $\mu = \mathrm d \log \dot{M}_{\rm \star,SFR} / \mathrm d \log \dot{M}_{\rm h}$ is the derivative of the star formation rate with respect to the halo accretion rate.
+This recipe provides a fast and flexible tool to compute the SFR-HAR relation numerically with only two ingredients, namely the HAR and SFR distributions, and one input parameter, namely the scatter in $\log_{10} ({\rm SFR})$ at fixed $\log_{10} ({\rm HAR})$, without any pre-defined analytic fitting formula that requires a heavy Markov chain Monte Carlo (MCMC) exploration and the introduction of free parameters in the model.
+The SFR-HAR relation computed from Eq. (\ref{eq_aversa_AM}) was then used to grow galaxies within dark matter haloes.
+We chose a scatter in SFR at fixed HAR of $0.4$ dex, suggested by the results of the TNG simulation, even though we found that \decode's stellar mass growths do not change appreciably by changing this scatter within reasonable values ($0.3-0.5$ dex).